apoorva-saxena/Frontend_NewsApp/README.md

 - Node
 - Express

-(Find the backend code in a repo named Backend-NewsApp)
+(Find the backend code in a repository: Backend-NewsApp)

 used BBC news api for fetching the various resources and required data